-Working in collaboration with Rackspace, Malibu Boats selected CloudEndure, a cloud-based disaster recovery solution that enabled them to achieve enterprise-level recovery into AWS while meeting strict budgetary requirements.
+Working in collaboration with Rackspace, Malibu Boats selected CloudEndure Disaster Recovery, a solution that enabled them to achieve enterprise-level recovery into AWS while meeting strict budgetary requirements.

 As it turned out, Malibu Boats ended up needing their newly implemented disaster recovery strategy much sooner than expected.
 Shortly after setting up CloudEndure Disaster Recovery, a mission-critical server in their data center went down.

 Fortunately, they were able to failover to AWS, returning their backend applications and factory to normal operations within minutes.
-Once the source server was fixed, Malibu Boats was able to failback their cloud-based recovered server to their data center just as quickly, using CloudEndure’s reverse sync capability, without data loss or disruption.
+Once the source server was fixed, Malibu Boats was able to failback their cloud-based recovered server to their data center just as quickly, using CloudEndure Disaster Recovery’s reverse sync capability, without data loss or disruption.

 “With CloudEndure and AWS, being able to virtually recover something in minutes, as opposed to hours and hours, is a real lifesaver.”